AbdassalamAhmad/aws-bootcamp-cruddur-2023/journal/week0.md

 aws cloudwatch put-metric-alarm --cli-input-json file://aws/json/alarm_config.json
 ```
 **NOTE**: I deleted this cloudwatch because it's not doable by aws console in eu-south-1 which is the closest region to me.
 And I think that aws budget is enough and can get the job done.

+## Recreate Architectual Diagram in Lucid Charts:
+<to-do> add screenshot and link to lucid account with chart.